 Tracking and traceability.
 The Working Party on Consumer Product Safety has launched work on tracking and traceability, in follow-up to a project initiated by the International Consumer Product Safety Caucus (ICPSC).
 A questionnaire has been developed to provide stakeholders with an opportunity to comment on key issues.
 A copy of the questionnaire can be accessed by clicking here.
-Responses are requested by 30 April 2014.
+The deadline for responses has been extended until 31 July 2014.

 Global injury data project.
 Obtaining and analysing injury data is vital to following injury trends and flagging product hazards that may require intervention, be it through domestic or co-operative international efforts.
 Yet few governments have a comprehensive injury data collection system.
 In fact, the majority don’t have the capacity to create, deploy, and operate such a system.